CBIIT/p2p-datasci/index.md

 ### Connect with others across NCI to learn data science skills that can help you in your work – or share your experience to help others!

-### Learn data science knowledge and skills during telework!
+### Learn data science hands-on skills during telework!
 ---
 *Questions?
 Send us an email at [NCICBIITDataScienceTraining@mail.nih.gov](mailto:NCICBIITDataScienceTraining@mail.nih.gov).*